LastCallMedia/Drupal-Scaffold/README.md

     ```bash
     composer create-project lastcall/drupal-scaffold PROJECTNAME
     ```
+- [ ] Update the project's `name` in `.lando.yml`
-- [ ] Bring up the Docker containers and enter the Drupal container.
+- [ ] Bring up the local development environment.
     ```bash
-    docker-compose up -d drupal
-    docker-compose exec drupal /bin/bash
+    lando start
     ```
-- [ ] From the repository root (`/var/www` inside the Drupal container), install NPM and composer dependencies:
+- [ ] Install project's php and frontend dependencies
     ```bash
-    yarn install
+    lando yarn install
-    composer install
+    lando composer install
     ```
-- [ ] Visit the Drupal site in your browser to install Drupal and continue.
-The default URL will be `http://localhost:8080`.
+- [ ] Visit the Drupal site at one of the urls output by lando.

 See the [scaffold documentation](docs/scaffold.md) for next steps.